 The Board of TKH Trust Foundation Office met three times during the financial year.
 The topics discussed in the meeting on March 21 were the Annual General Meeting of Shareholders ("AGM") 2024 and the TKH Annual Report 2023.
 The annual accounts 2023 of TKH Trust Foundation Office have been discussed, approved, and adopted.
 The retirement schedule was also discussed, which showed that none of the Board members is eligible to resign in 2024.

-During the meeting on May 7, the agenda items of the receipts for shares in the capital of the company were given the opportunity to vote independently on the agenda items voted on at the AGM in respect of the shares represented by their depositary receipts and subject to the relevant statutory provisions.
+During the meeting on May 7, the agenda items of the AGM 2024 were discussed.
+The Board decided on its preliminary voting intentions prior to the actual deliberations of the meeting.
+Holders of depositary receipts for shares in the capital of the company were given the opportunity to vote independently on the agenda items voted on at the AGM in respect of the shares represented by their depositary receipts and subject to the relevant statutory provisions.
 Holders of depositary receipts of shares collectively representing 54.8% of the capital entitled to vote requested a proxy from TKH Trust Foundation Office to vote independently on the shares in question by giving voting instructions to TKH Trust Foundation Office.
 TKH Trust Foundation Office voted for the remaining 37.0% of the capital entitled to vote.
 The Board of TKH Trust Foundation Office decided to vote in favor of all agenda items for those shares for which no voting instructions were received.